 A casket is often the single greatest expense incurred after a death.
-The cost of a casket can range from a simple $500 box to $20,000 or more for an elaborate design.
-Some people prefer to forgo a casket altogether.
+The average cost of a casket is more than $2,000, and the price can run into the $10,000-$20,000 range for more elaborate designs and expensive materials.
+Whether due to the cost or for other reasons, some people prefer to forgo a casket altogether.

 Cremation.
-No law requires a casket for cremation.
-On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
+Maryland law states that a crematory can require a casket to be used before, during, or after cremation or ban a casket for the cremation process.
+(Maryland Code, Health-General, § 5-505.)
+Federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

-No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+No. Although funeral homes may sometimes be very pushy about getting you to buy caskets from them, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+(Learn more about your consumer rights under the FTC Funeral Rule.)
 You may also build your own casket, if you prefer.

 Ashes may be stored in a crypt, niche, grave, or container at home.
 If you wish to scatter ashes, you have many options.
-Cremation renders ashes harmless, so there is no public health risk involved in scattering ashes.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+In Maryland, there are no state laws restricting where you may keep or scatter ashes.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.
 Here are some additional tips on scattering ashes.

 Scattering ashes in an established scattering garden.
 Many cemeteries provide gardens for scattering ashes.
 If you're interested, ask the cemetery for more information.

 Scattering ashes on private land.
 You are allowed to scatter ashes on your own private property.
-If you want to scatter ashes on someone else's private land, the Maryland Office of Cemetery Oversight suggests that you get permission from the landowner.
+If you want to scatter ashes on someone else's private land, it's wise to get permission from the landowner.

 Scattering ashes on public land.
 You may wish to check both city and county regulations and zoning rules before scattering ashes on local public land, such as in a city park.
 However, many people simply proceed as they wish, letting their best judgment be their guide.

 Scattering ashes on federal land.
 Officially, you should request permission before scattering ashes on federal land.
-However, you will probably encounter no resistance if you conduct the scattering ceremony quietly and keep the ashes well away from trails, roads, facilities, and waterways.
+However, you will probably encounter no resistance if you conduct the scattering ceremony quietly and keep the ashes well away from trails, roads, facilities, developed areas, campsites, and waterways.
 You can find guidelines for scattering ashes on the websites for some national parks.
 For more information, begin your search at the website of the National Park Service.